|

 Getting SyntaxError for print with keyword argument end='

 The end=' ' is just to say that you want a space after the end of the statement instead of a new line character.
 In Python 2.x you would have to do this by placing a comma at the end of the print statement.
-For example, when in a Python 3.x environment:

 |